Skip to the content

 Should I use Have I been pwned (HIBP) ?

-So you might of heard of a website “Have I been pwned” (HIBP) which contains a list of hacked user emails and passwords you can check to see if your email or password has been checked.
-Now before I talk about “Have I been pwned”, it is worth highlighting there are many sites out there that offer the ability to search for data breached data or hacked user details, so this information could also be potentially applied to those too.
-Also there are cases where data is hacked and it is never discovered and never made public or added to these such databases.
+Now, before I talk about “Have I been pwned”, it is worth highlighting there are many sites out there that offer the ability to search for breached data or hacked user details, so this information could also be potentially applied to those too.
+Also, there are cases where data is hacked and it is never discovered and never made public or added to these such databases.
 So these checks can be indicative but are never complete and may even provide a false sense of security.

 Password and cyber security